François Truffaut: Commentary on other filmmakers

-In his book The Film in My Life Truffat wrote "I demand that a film express either the joy of making cinema or the agony of making cinema."
+In his book The Film in My Life Truffaut wrote "I demand that a film express either the joy of making cinema or the agony of making cinema."

 Truffaut expressed his admiration for filmmakers such as Luis Buñuel, Ingmar Bergman, Robert Bresson, Roberto Rossellini and Alfred Hitchcock.
 He wrote Hitchcock/Truffaut, a book about Hitchcock, based on a lengthy series of interviews.

 Of Jean Renoir, he said: "I think Renoir is the only filmmaker who's practically infallible, who has never made a mistake on film.
 And I think if he never made mistakes, it's because he always found solutions based on simplicity—human solutions.
 He's one film director who never pretended.
 He never tried to have a style, and if you know his work—which is very comprehensive, since he dealt with all sorts of subjects—when you get stuck, especially as a young filmmaker, you can think of how Renoir would have handled the situation, and you generally find a solution".
 Truffaut named his production company "Les Films du Carrosse" after Renoir's The Golden Coach (La Carrosse d'Or).

 Truffaut called German filmmaker Werner Herzog "the most important film director alive."